Diane von Fürstenberg: Career and brand

 Fürstenberg relaunched her company in 1997, and reintroduced the wrap dress, which gained popularity with a new generation of women.
 Initially, the relaunch was a failure but, with the appointment of Paula Sutter as president of the brand, it was seemingly restored to its heyday of the mid-seventies.
 In 1998, she published her business memoir, Diane: A Signature Life.
 In 2004, she introduced the DVF by H. Stern fine jewelry collection, and launched scarves and beachwear.
-In 2006, she was elected president of the Council of Fashion Designers of America, a position she still holds.
+In 2006, she was elected president of the Council of Fashion Designers of America, a position she held until 2019.
 In 2008, she received a star on Seventh Avenue's Fashion Walk of Fame.